 An Act relating to an Agreement between the State of Western Australia and The Broken Proprietary Company Limited with respect to certain iron ore deposits, and for other purposes.

-[Assented to 23 December 1964.]

 Be it enacted by the Queen’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and the Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title